-Data are from the TMI (TRMM microwave imager), processed by Remote Sensing Systems (RSS).
+Data are from the TMI (TRMM microwave imager), processed by Remote Sensing Systems.
 The spatial resolution reflects the footprint of the instrument.
 As with any satellite retrieval product, it is necessary to consider whether the algorithm assumptions could impact the results.

-The microwave retrieval algorithm is that used on Special Sensor Microwave Imager (SSM/I) data.27 The combination of four microwave channels permits independent retrieval of water vapour and condensed phase water (with SST and surface wind speed), while an empirical relation is used to partition cloud water and rain.
-Column water vapour validates well against in-situ sounding data, which also show that daily variations are largely associated with the lower troposphere above the atmospheric boundary layer.6 Validation of TMI rain rate against space-borne precipitation radar (PR) at sub-daily time scales in the tropical Western Pacific28 show TMI overestimating rain rate but with an approximately linear relationship to PR.
-Results here are insensitive to linear scaling.
-We have performed a number of checks to verify that results are not substantially impacted by a high rain rate cutoff in the algorithm (25 mm/h), including comparison to regions where cutoff occurrences are very low, such as the eastern Pacific (Fig. 1).
-The clearest check is that the essential features are identical for the cloud liquid water, whose measurement cutoff of 2.5 mm is never reached (see Supplementary Information).
-SST data here are averages over non-flagged neighbours in space and time, since SST is not retrieved at high rain rates.
+The microwave retrieval algorithm is that used on special sensor microwave imager (SSM/I) data27.
+The combination of four microwave channels permits independent retrieval of water vapour and condensed phase water (with SST and surface wind speed), whereas an empirical relation is used to partition cloud water and rain.
+Column water vapour validates well against in situ sounding data, which also show that daily variations are largely associated with the lower troposphere above the atmospheric boundary layer6.
+Validation of TMI rain rate against space-borne precipitation radar at sub-daily timescales in the tropical western Pacific28 show TMI overestimating rain rate but with an approximately linear relationship to precipitation radar.
+The results here are insensitive to linear scaling.
+We have carried out a number of checks to verify that results are not substantially impacted by a high rain rate cutoff in the algorithm (25 mm h^{-1}), including comparison with regions where cutoff occurrences are very low, such as the eastern Pacific (Fig. 1).
+The clearest check is that the essential features are identical for the cloud liquid water, whose measurement cutoff of 2.5 mm is never reached (see the Supplementary Information).
+The SST data here are averages over non-flagged neighbours in space and time, as SST is not retrieved at high rain rates.

-The critical value w_c is determined by an iterative procedure with an initial guess, followed by a fit to Eq.
-(1) above w_c .
-In Fig. 3, the curve marked "Precipitating" is computed by eliminating points explicitly flagged as non-precipitating in the microwave algorithm; the maximum near the critical point is seen despite likely inclusion of some points with insignificant rain.
+The critical value w_c is determined by an iterative procedure with an initial guess, followed by a fit to equation (1) above w_c .
+In Fig. 3, the curve marked 'precipitating' is computed by eliminating points explicitly flagged as non-precipitating in the microwave algorithm; the maximum near the critical point is seen despite the probable inclusion of some points with insignificant rain.